ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-sendmail-sendgrid.md

 # Email delivery service server-side configuration for Sendmail and SendGrid

 Complete the following steps to configure your server to use the {{site.data.keyword.cloud}} email delivery service with Sendmail.
-This example is a bare metal installation of Centos 6.5 and Ubuntu 14.
+This example is a bare metal installation of CentOS 6.5 and Ubuntu 14.

 ## Pre-Configuration

 You need to install the following packages for Sendmail to properly use {{site.data.keyword.SendGrid}} as a smart host.

-### RHEL and Centos
+### RHEL and CentOS
-For RHEL/Centos, run this command:
+For RHEL/CentOS, run this command:
 `yum install cyrus-sasl-plain sendmail sendmail-cf`

 ### Ubuntu and Debian